 When I got to USC - a school characterized by alcohol, drugs, scandals, sex and once again, stupid amounts of money - I thought to myself: "if high school was that bad, I'm not telling anyone I'm a Christian here!
 I'm just gonna take a few months, maybe a year to myself and then I'll come back and live the rest of my life in persecution.
 That'll do just fine.
 That's all I need."

 One of the scariest things I know about our God is that He'll let you think you're playing His role.
 He'll let you run away.
 He'll give you exactly what you want sometimes if it means letting you fall on your face just to have Him pick you up, strengthen you, only to ask you to pick up your cross again.

 And that's exactly what happened.
 In those few months that I decided to "just do me" - I fell flat on my face.
-It took me a mere 2 weeks to get caught in the whirlwind that is USC Greek Life, and only 2 weeks for me to get tragically sick and begin what would be a four year journey into healing from chronic illness.
+It took me a mere 2 weeks to get caught in the whirlwind that is Greek Life, and only 2 weeks for me to begin what would become a four year journey into healing from chronic illness.

 On December 6th, 2015, a mere three and a half months after my start at USC, I was brought to my knees.
-It was a Sunday morning after what would end up being one of my darkest nights at USC where I confessed everything to an older Christian woman in my sorority (who later became my first mentor).
+It was a Sunday morning after another Saturday night on Greek row when I confessed everything to an older Christian woman in my sorority (who later became my first mentor).
 She smiled, thanked me for trusting her with my confession, and said, "Let’s go to church."

 I had never heard such sweet sounding words.

 That night I fell before God at Reality LA's 5pm service and it was there that I rededicated the entirety of my life to Jesus and serving Him.

 I was in it for the long run - no if, ands or buts.
 His way was better.
 His love was sweeter.
 His grace was stronger.
 Now I had the experience, the burns on my hands, to prove it.